 This helps understand where you stand and what you should be playing for; if the position allows you to press for a win or if you should already tone it down and start looking for ways to equalize.
 Out of their desire to win at all costs, many players tend to force completely equal or even slightly worse positions.
 Most of the time, they end up losing the game.
 Be realistic with your chances and play the position accordingly!

 Correct evaluation of the position will not only help you with the positional side.
 The calculation, for example, requires not only finding a series of good moves but ending the line with a conclusion.
-This conclusion is done also by evaluating the position, in the same manner, that you would do it in any given position.
-However, here you have to make sure that you have the correct position in your head and you haven’t missed anything.
+This conclusion is done also by evaluating the position.
+In the same manner that you would do in any given position.
+However, here you have to make sure that you have the correct position in your head.
+Also, that you haven’t missed anything.
 If you are able to assess the position at the end of a line correctly, you will know if that move is worth playing or if you should keep calculating.
-A bad evaluation in such cases could cause you to take the wrong decision and end up in a much worse position instead.
+A bad evaluation in such cases could cause you to take the wrong decision.
+In that way, you end up in a much worse position instead.